MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 The Azure Active Directory is a cloud identity provider that allows to build applications that securely sign in users using industry  standard protocols like **OAuth2.0**.

-You can use one of these identity versions:
+You can use one of these identity provider versions:

 # [Azure AD v1](#tab/adv1)